Departments of Medicine, Epidemiology and Biostatistics, McGill University

 The respondents were then asked to update their previous probabilities that eCRP is better than cCRP

-Positive overall shift in >50% from 2 to 5 respondents but still collectively 13/18 < 50%
+Slight overall shift in >50% from 2 to 5 respondents but still collectively 13/18 < 50%

 Statistical literacy depends on understanding probability distributions.

-Statistical literacy will improve diagnostic and therapeutic decision-making.
+Statistical literacy improves diagnostic and therapeutic decision-making.

 Undergraduate and graduate medical education should consider improving their quantitative training.